AdityaBahuguna2002/azure-vm-deployment/README.md

 For issues or questions regarding this deployment:
 1. Check the Troubleshooting section
-2. Review logs using docker logs command
+2. Review logs using the docker logs command
 3. Verify all configuration files have correct values
 4. Ensure all prerequisites are installed and running